Snorkeling 101: The Complete Guide to Snorkeling

-Breath deep and slow.
+Breathe deep and slow.
 Breathing through a snorkel can be quite different from breathing without one.

-While others feel the urge to take short dives on a breath-hold to get closer to reefs, marine animals, or other features in the deep.
+Others, however, feel the urge to take short dives on a breath-hold to get closer to reefs, marine animals, or other features in the deep.
 To get the most out of your single breath, there are a few things you can do:

-First foremost, relax.
+First and foremost, relax.

 Then, take a few deep, controlled breaths.